lucymait/Nutrifix/README.md

 Each of these functions extend the API requests, as seen in the router.js.

 Our initial idea was to create a myRecipes endpoint, whereby the user could post a single recipe to an endpoint, which would be stored in a separate database.
-However this proved to be infeasible, therefore we decided to create the below function which extends a secure route in router.js.
+However, this proved to be infeasible, therefore we decided to create the below function which extends a secure route in router.js.

 ```js
 function myRecipes(req, res) {